hewyfromnewy/hewyfromnewy/README.md

-- 👋 Hi, I’m Matthew Crawford
+- 👋 Hi, I’m Matt
 - 👀 I’m interested in Product/UX Design as well as Front-end Development
-- 🌱 I’m currently brushing up on HTML, CSS, JavaScript to begin building out a personal portfolio utilising different libraries and frameworks
+- 🌱 I’m currently brushing up on HTML, CSS, JavaScript
 - 📫 How to reach me @matthew-r-crawford on LinkedIn

 <!---